 The federal, state, and city regulations about service dogs.

 This page attempts to summarize all the various laws and regulations, but please note that we are not lawyers, and it is always best to consult a lawyer to get the most accurate information and interpretations.
-The wonderful American Veterinary Medical Association has also put out a draft 16-page "white paper" that goes into more detail, if you're interested.
+The wonderful American Veterinary Medical Association has also put out a draft 16-page "white paper" that goes into more detail.

 Note that some of these items are actual laws (generally federal laws) but others are just our guidelines and recommendations.
 Note, too, that I am not a lawyer, but rather, the following is my understanding of the applicable laws and regulations.

 While service dogs are allowed in most places, the law says they aren’t allowed to block an aisle or go up onto seats.
 We also recommend that handlers don’t take their dogs to swimming pools because of possible cleanliness issues, to live performances because of the dog’s potential to disturb others, or to movies because the noise level and tight quarters are challenging for the dogs.

 Note that using a passing off a pet as a service dog not only goes against the federal Americans with Disabilities Act, but is also a state crime in 20 states (such as the Minnesota's law, H.F.
 3157, effective 8/1/2018).

 1 - The Americans with Disabilities Act (ADA)

 The Americans with Disabilities Act (ADA) is the main law governing Service Dogs, except on airplanes because “the Air Carrier Access Act is the Federal law that protects the rights of people with disabilities in air travel”.
 If you need the exact wording of the Americans with Disabilities Act, it is here and the official memo describing the law is here.

 The Americans with Disabilities Act says that a Service Dog must be trained specifically for a person with a disability.
 That means it can’t just be a general-purpose assistance dog, but rather it must be trained specifically for one person.
 The person who is getting the dog must have a disability that rises to a level that the Americans with Disabilities Act considers a disability.